 Historically, investments in fossil fuels have far exceeded those in renewable energy.
 This imbalance must change in order to transform our energy system.

-One way to measure this shift is to track the ratio of investments in renewables as compared to that in fossil fuels.
-As the gap between investments into renewable energy and fossil assets shrinks, we would expect the ratio to increase, signaling a shift in the market.
+One way to measure the scale of this shift is to track the ratio of investments in renewables as compared to that in fossil fuels.

-Recently, there has been positive momentum: in 2015, around twice as much investment was made in renewables than in fossil fuels.
-Since then, renewable investments have been increasing sharply — as of 2022, around four times as much investment is being made in renewables than in fossil fuels.
+In 2015 around twice as much investment was made in renewables than in fossil fuels.
+Preliminary estimates for 2024 expect there will be 10 times as much investment in renewables as in fossil fuels.

 Number of organizations offering renewable energy training